-George Catsi and Anne Kwasner collaborate on installation work - together established and run Kimbo Studios in Leichhardt, Sydney that inhabits an old but once celebrated Italian restaurant.
+George Catsi and Anne Kwasner collaborate on installation work - together established and ran Kimbo Studios in Leichhardt, Sydney.

-Upcoming work includes a successful grant for a multi-media installation and performance work called E-Quality Marriage - a performance/visual art project exploring marriage equality and quality.
-Set amongst the bridal shops on Parramatta Rd the performance/installation will dialogue with the dresses on display whilst dialoguing on what does equality actually mean and have we ever had it.
+2018 a multi-media installation and performance work called E-Quality Marriage - a performance/visual art project exploring marriage equality and quality.
+Set amongst the bridal shops on Parramatta Rd the performance/installation will dialogue with the wedding dresses on display whilst reflecting on what does marriage actually mean and do we need it.

 2016 their installation work was at Hidden Rookwood Sculpture Prize.